If your question isn't answered by this page, please do get in touch.

 How much does registration for the conference cost?

-The delegate fees for 2014 are £100 for a 1-day pass (either day) and £185 for a 2-day pass.
-Early-bird discounts are available for early bookings, costing £90 for a 1-day pass or £165 for a 2-day pass.
-Delegates will be able to purchase single day tickets as well as a full, 2 day delegate pass.
+The delegate fees for 2014 were £100 for a one-day pass (either day) and £185 for a two-day pass.
+Delegates will be able to purchase single day tickets as well as a full, two-day delegate pass.

 Can I get a discount?